13 Hobbies That Are Both Cheap and Fun

 To start a fire, all you really need are twigs and branches around the campsite, and a lighter to start the fire.

-Of course, you'll need to bring food unless you're fishing or hunting, but simple recipes often are all you need.
+Of course, you'll need to bring food unless you're fishing or hunting, but simple recipes are often all you need.

 If there are any avid campers in your family or circle of friends, ask them if you can come with them on a trip.
-This way, you don't need to invest much, and you can see if you like it before dropping more money on quality materials that will last for decades.
+That way, you don't need to invest much, and you can see if you like it before dropping more money on quality materials that will last for decades.

 Have you ever wanted to learn how to play the piano?
 Guitar?
 Violin?
 Just because band class is over doesn’t mean you can’t pick up an instrument and learn.
 You don’t need a private tutor, either, unless you learn better from having a mentor.
 Many tutorials for beginners are available online.